GeekyAnts/native-base-docs/_book/docs/components/card/CardShowcase.md

 Card Showcase is further customization of Card Image.
 It uses several different items.
 * Begins with the Card List component, which is similar to our List Avatar.
 * Make use of Left, Body and Right components to align the content of your Card header.
-* To mixup Image with other NativeBase components in a single CardItem, include the content within Body component.
+* To mix Image with other NativeBase components in a single CardItem, include the content within Body component.

 ![Preview ios card-showcase-headref](https://github.com/GeekyAnts/NativeBase-KitchenSink/raw/v2.6.1/screenshots/ios/card-showcase.png)
 ![Preview android card-showcase-headref](https://github.com/GeekyAnts/NativeBase-KitchenSink/raw/v2.6.1/screenshots/android/card-showcase.png)